 What if I don't want to provide my name on a complaint?

 You must identify yourself when making a complaint to the RMOW.
 However, the identity of any complainant is confidential unless the complainant has agreed to be identified or unless an order has been made by the Office of the Information and Privacy Commissioner of British Columbia or another lawful order.
 If you submit an anonymous complaint, the Bylaw Services department will not act on the information unless there is potential safety issue.

 The complaint is reviewed to determine if it is related to RMOW Bylaws.
 In some cases, the complaint is valid, however if it relates to a law that is administered by another government agency.
 In that case, you will be provided with contact information for the other agency.

 If the complaint is related to an RMOW bylaw the complaint will be issued to a Bylaw Officer who will start an investigation.
 Complaints are handled in the order that they are received and based on the severity.
 You should receive a response to your complaint within 3 business days.
 If during an investigation, the Bylaw Officer determines that the issue is a civil matter, any persons involved will be notified and the investigation halted.

 It is Bylaw Services goal to achieve voluntary compliance through public education.
 If it becomes obvious that voluntary compliance is not occurring, the Bylaw Enforcement Officer may either issue tickets/notices or recommend that the RMOW approve legal action to acquire a court order to gain compliance.

 Do Bylaw Enforcement Officers proactively patrol or respond only on a complaint basis?

-Bylaw Enforcement Officers work in the community proactively on some bylaw compliance issues in public spaces such as enforcing parking infractions and park etiquette.
+Bylaw Enforcement Officers work in the community proactively for compliance that relates to public safety or Council Priorities.
 The rest of our resources are community driven based on complaints.

 Will my complaint be kept confidential?